gate/gateapi-nodejs/docs/FuturesApi.md

 const contract = "BTC_USDT"; // string | Futures contract
 const opts = {
   'xGateExptime': "1689560679123", // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
-  'side': "ask" // string | Specify all buy orders or all sell orders, both are included if not specified.
-Set to bid, set to ask to cancel all sell ordersspecified.
-Set to bid, set to ask to cancel all sell ordersspecified.
-Set to bid, set to ask to cancel all sell orders
+  'side': "ask", // string | Specify all buy orders or all sell orders, both are included if not specified.
+Set to bid to cancel all buy orders, set to ask to cancel all sell orders
-};
+  'excludeReduceOnly': false, // boolean | Whether to exclude reduce-only orders 'text': "cancel by user" // string | Remark for order cancellation };
 api.cancelFuturesOrders(settle, contract, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),